-In parallel, the book critically examines conditions in Costa Rica, especially the ways in which the instabilities and inequalities that have haunted the rest of the region have begun to take shape there, resulting in perceptions of increased crime rates and a declining quality of life.
+In parallel, the book critically examines conditions in Costa Rica, especially the ways the instabilities and inequalities that have haunted the rest of the region have begun to take shape there, resulting in perceptions of increased crime rates and a declining quality of life.
 By linking this crisis of Costa Rican exceptionalism to recent immigration reform, the book also builds on scholarship about the production and experiences of immigrant exclusion.
 Flexible Families offers insight into the impacts of increasingly restrictive immigration policies in the everyday lives of transnational families within the developing world.

-1. State, Family, and Solidarity in the Nicaraguan Nation
+Chapter 1: State, Family, and Solidarity in the Nicaraguan Nation

-2. Locked Up and Waiting
+Chapter 2: Locked Up and Waiting

-4. Reconfiguring Relationships across Borders
+Chapter 4: Reconfiguring Relationships across Borders

-5. Mamitas: Grandmother Caregivers and Extended Family Households
+Chapter 5: Mamitas: Grandmother Caregivers and Extended Family Households

-7. Returns and Reunions
+Chapter 7: Returns and Reunions